ranyitz/rules-manager/docs/commands.md

    - NPM: Locates the rule file within the installed NPM package
    - Local: Reads the rule file from the specified local path
 4. For each configured IDE:
-   - Cursor: Copies the rule file to `~/.cursor/rules/` with the rule name as the filename
+   - Cursor: Copies the rule file to `.cursor/rules/` (project-specific directory) with the rule name as the filename
-   - Windsurf: Appends or updates the rule content in `~/.config/windsurf/.windsurfrules`
+   - Windsurf: Appends or updates the rule content in `.windsurf/.windsurfrules` (project-specific directory)
 5. Shows installation progress and results for each rule

 ### Error Handling